hackforla/expunge-assist/CONTRIBUTING.md

 Bonus points for evaluating the rest of the page for any bugs or design mistakes.
 If you find any unrelated to the PR you're reviewing, please [write a new issue](https://github.com/hackforla/expunge-assist/issues/new?assignees=&labels=&projects=&template=blank-issue.md&title=).

 If the PR needs updates, leave specific comments on the PR for the developer to address.
-Reassign to the developer.
+Tag the developer and update status to `request changes`.

 If the PR passes the questions above, approve it and assign to the dev lead to be merged!